-Reading Non-Fiction - Grade 4
+Reading Non-Fiction - Grade 5

-- Each day reread the 2 articles.
+Each day reread the 2 articles.
 You will read them 5 times this week.
-Each day you read the article you will focus on a different nonfiction thinking skill.
-Use either article to answer your daily question. - Remember to think about your reading as you read.
+Each day you read the article you fill focus on a different nonfiction thinking skill.
+Use either article to answer your daily question.

+Remember to think about your reading as you read.
 Don't just read and forget.
-The nonfiction goals a 4th grader is working on are; writing a summary, analyzing parts of a nonfiction text, analyzing author's craft, analyzing author's perspective and comparing 2 non fiction texts on the same topic.
+The nonfiction goals a 5th grader is working on are; writing a summary, analyzing relationships in a nonfiction text, analyzing author's craft, analyzing author's perspective and comparing 2 non fiction texts on the same topic.

-Working on these goals will prepare you for 5th grade and beyond.
+Working on these goals will prepare you for 6th grade and beyond.